flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/ground.md

 Calls the fuel truck if available at the current airport.
 It will take quite a while until the fuel truck while arrive.
 5-10 minutes is not unusual.
 When the fuel truck arrives the MSFS fuel page appears.

 !!! warning ""
-    We recommend to not use the MSFS Fuel Page with the FlyByWire A32NX as fuel and payload should be loaded through the MCDU ([MCDU Load Fuel & Payload](../../../pilots-corner/beginner-guide/preparing-mcdu.md#load-fuel-and-payload)).
+    We recommend to not use the MSFS Fuel Page with the FlyByWire A32NX as fuel and payload should be loaded through the [EFB's Fuel Dispatch](dispatch.md#fuel-and-de-fuel) or instant loading via the [MCDU simBrief Integration](../simbrief.md#loading-fuel-and-weight).

 ### Door Aft